Victor Chandler

 • What is Victor Chandler’s involvement in BetVictor now?

-Victor Chandler stepped down as the chairman of Betvictor’s group in 2014, selling most of his shares when he did.
-So, he is no longer directly involved in the operations of BetVictor.
-However, he remains a special consultant to the brand.
+Chandler stepped down as chairman of BVGroup in 2014 and sold most of his shares.
+He is no longer directly involved in the company’s operations.

 • Who owns BetVictor?